aniture/Flashcards-Android-Game/README.md

 - [`path_provider`](https://pub.dev/packages/path_provider): provides a platform-agnostic way to access commonly used locations on the filesystem
 - [`path`](https://pub.dev/packages/path): provides common operations for manipulating paths

-**Do not add any additional packages to your `pubspec.yaml` file without first consulting with us.**

 ### 3.2.
 Database

 You should use the [`sqflite`](https://pub.dev/packages/sqflite) package to persist your data to a local SQLite database.
 You should maintain a separate table for decks and cards, linked by a foreign key.
 Be sure to use `path_provider` and `path` (as demonstrated in [05_persistence/db_helper.dart](https://github.com/cs442app/demos/blob/main/05_persistence/lib/utils/db_helper.dart)) to correctly place the database file.